MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 ## Next steps

-The steps outlined above can help you modernize at any stage of your cloud adoption journey.
+The previously outlined steps can help you modernize at any stage of your cloud adoption journey.
 Modernizing apps and databases helps you get the most out of Azure capabilities including built-in security, patching, high availability, and auto-scaling.
 The modernization examples provide examples of common tools and approaches to modernization.

 > [!div class="nextstepaction"]
 > [Modernization examples](index.md)